Childhood Malnutrition: Help Malnourished Children

 Food Security Crises in the Sahel and Horn of Africa

-The Sahel and Horn of Africa regions in West and East Africa are experiencing the worst food crises in recent years.
-23 million people in 11 countries in the regions are affected by food insecurity and are facing malnutrition.
-Survival of millions of children across the Sahel and the Horn of Africa is threatened by a deadly combination of high food prices, armed conflict and crop failure.
+The Sahel and Horn of Africa regions in West and East Africa recently experienced unparalleled food crises.
+Some 23 million people in 11 countries in the regions were affected by food insecurity and potential malnutrition.
+The survival of millions of children across the Sahel and the Horn of Africa was threatened by a deadly combination of high food prices, armed conflict and crop failure.

 Child Malnutrition—a Silent Killer

 Malnutrition is linked to nearly half of all childhood deaths.
 Prices for basic food like rice, maize, wheat, oil, sugar and salt are skyrocketing, threatening food security, and forcing millions of the world's poorest children into severe malnourishment and starvation.